CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Blockchain Workloads

+First, we want to identify application settings that are commonly encountered in most blockchain ecosystems.
+At the time of writing, CoinMarketCap~\cite{coinmarketcap} lists over 10,000 tokens and NFTs, as well as nearly 500 registered decentralized exchanges.
+This creates a solid foundation for workloads that most blockchains have in common; Peer-to-Peer Transactions, NFT Minting, and Decentralized Exchange Trading.
+Additionally, to account for generic smart contract interactions, we also want a Mixed workload that can capture the average accesses and computational complexity that smart contracts and their interactions exhibit.

-Therefore, we conducted a thorough analysis of the user activity on Ethereum and Solana and identified four realistic and popular blockchain execution scenarios: NFT Minting, DEX Trading, Peer-to-Peer (P2P) Transactions, and a Mixed Workload.
-These scenarios cover a wide range of execution characteristics, from heavy contention and complex contract interactions to simple P2P transactions.
-This allows for a more comprehensive evaluation of execution engines and their ability to handle the demands in a real-world blockchain setting.
+These workloads cover a wide range of execution characteristics, from heavy contention and complex contract interactions to simple Peer-to-peer transactions, allowing for a more comprehensive evaluation of execution engines and their ability to handle the demands in a real-world blockchain setting.
+In all workloads, contention stems from two or more transactions accessing the same resource, where resources could be balances, counters, vectors, or other data structures in smart contracts.
+We call a resource that appears in a large percentage of transactions a \textit{hot} resource.

-To create the benchmarks, we analyzed the average distribution of resource accesses throughout 2022.
-For the NFT, P2P, and Solana workloads across every 1000 blocks, while for the DEX workload, we conducted a day-by-day assessment.
+To make our microbenchmark easily portable across ecosystem boundaries, we aim to design smart contracts that are as simple as possible to focus on the essential elements of contention.
+As a first step, we analyzed popular example smart contracts, including NFTs (e.g., BAYC), Peer-to-Peer Transfers (e.g., Aptos and Ethereum Transfers), and Decentralized Exchanges (e.g., Uniswap) and identified the following essential sources of contention for the different workloads:

+First, NFT smart contracts maintain a counter that is incremented with each minting transaction.
+Consequently, transactions attempting to mint the same NFT cannot be executed in parallel, as the index determines the resulting NFT and enforces limits on the number of NFTs that can be minted at a given contract.
+As this enforces a deterministic order of mint operations, this can not easily be parallelized.

+Next, for Peer-to-Peer transactions in the account model or the \textit{Object Model}~\cite{move}, two transactions that interact with the same user balance create a conflict.
+For example, if user A receives tokens from user B while simultaneously sending tokens to user C, these transactions conflict due to the balance update for user A. While two transactions simultaneously depositing tokens into the same balance could, in theory, be partially parallelized using an atomic increment operation, to the best of our knowledge, no blockchain employing the parallel execution model has implemented this optimization for Peer-to-Peer transactions at the time of writing.

+Finally, in the case of decentralized exchanges, Uniswap employs the automated market maker model and uses liquidity pools to optimize efficiency.
+Conflicts arise when transactions interact with the same liquidity pool.
+Thus, two transactions attempting to trade the same coin pair will conflict.